Capital Improvement Plan (CIP)

 5-Year Capital Improvement Plan (CIP)

-The De Soto City Council is taking a new and better approach to capital improvement planning.
-While we have always kept long list of capital improvement projects, which are prioritized on a yearly basis during the preparation of the budget, the current effort aims to implement a more structured, long-term, and purposeful process to capital planning.
-The end product will be a formal 5-year Capital Improvements Plan (CIP) that will be updated yearly prior to our deliberations on the following years budget.
+In 2018 the City overhauled its approach to capital improvements planning.
+While we had always kept long list of capital improvement projects, which were prioritized on a yearly basis during the preparation of the budget, the new approach aims to implement a more structured, long-term, and purposeful process to capital planning.
+The end product will is a formal 5-year Capital Improvements Plan (CIP) that is updated yearly prior to our deliberations on the following years budget.
+The full CIP document from 2018 can be found at the bottom of this page.
+The long-term intent for the plan is to update it yearly, and overhaul it every five years.
+Overhauls will include public engagement, much like the original process in 2018.

 The CIP outlines the City's plan for achieving the goals, objectives, and service delivery levels desired by the community.
 The purpose of this plan is to forecast and match projected revenues and major capital needs over a 5-year period.
 Capital planning is an important management tool that strengthens the linkages between community infrastructure needs and the financial capacity of the City, and should echo the goals and objectives of the City's Strategic Plan, utility planning documents, and Comprehensive Plan.